hammb/PPDG-Toolkit/README.md

 # PPDG-Toolkit
 Patient Positioning Dataset Generator Toolkit

-Generates FBX-files of patients in specified poses for further editing in Blender.
+Generates OBJ-files of patients in specified poses for further editing in Blender.

 ## Citation